-A federal skilled worker is a person who has a certain degree of education, work experience, and knowledge of at least one of Canada’s official languages (English or French).
+A federal skilled worker is a person with a post-secondary level of education (or in some cases only secondary education), work experience, and knowledge of at least one of Canada’s official languages (English or French).
 A skilled worker is assessed against a points system.
-Points are awarded for the listed factors, plus other factors such as
+Points are awarded for the minimum required factors (see below), plus other factors which we call selection factors (see below) such as

 - authorized employment experience in Canada,

 - authorized post-secondary studies in Canada,

 - having a spouse or common-law partner or blood relative (not a cousin) who is a Canadian citizen or a permanent resident of Canada.

 Applicants for this immigration category must also have sufficient funds to support themselves and their family members for at least six months after arriving in Canada.

 - Becoming a Canadian Permanent Resident through the Federal Skilled Worker Program

 Becoming a Canadian Permanent Resident under the Federal Skilled Worker Class

 Canada encourages immigration by people with education and work experience that will both benefit the Canadian economy and allow you to succeed in your new home.
 Applicants are chosen based on a points scale that determines the likelihood that you will be able to adapt to Canadian life.
 The scale takes into account factors including your work experience, knowledge of the English or French languages, your education, as well as other criteria.
 The points system has been incorporated into Canada's Express Entry system.

 Entering Canada as a Skilled Worker is different than getting a Canadian work permit.
 When you successfully apply for the Federal Skilled Worker program you are granted permanent residence, meaning that you can live in Canada indefinitely and eventually apply for Canadian citizenship, after a period of about 5 years.
 A work permit, on the other hand, is only valid for a limited period of time, after which you must apply to remain in Canada under a different program, or leave the country if you are unable to apply under a different program.